National Volunteers Week – Non-Coding Hackathon

 National Volunteer’ Week takes place 1-7 June every year and is an opportunity to celebrate volunteering in all its diversity.

-We are collaborating with a number of charities in South Wales to encourage volunteers from all background to consider becoming Committee Board Members and / or Trustee Directors for an organisation that you feel passionate about.
+We are collaborating with a number of charities in the South East to encourage volunteers from all background to consider becoming Committee Board Members and / or Trustee Directors for an organisation that you feel passionate about.

 You can make a difference!